jobteaser/esaml/README.md

 This is particularly useful if you want to implement SOAP endpoints using SAML.

 > The Elixir library `Samly` is one such implementation.
 It dose not use `esaml_cowboy`.
 Instead it relies on the lower-level APIs and uses Elixir `Plug` and `Cowboy` directly for endpoints/routing.

+## Why Jobteaser Forked this repo

+For many reason, we want to change the way `esaml` maps the final payload.
+While `dropbox` did some good updates, they are not really active on the repo anymore.